 The addition of exciting attractions and world-class infrastructure is driving Dubai’s popularity as a global tourism destination

-Dubai’s stated ambition to always offer something new, unique and world-class to every global traveller was realised on many fronts in 2017, with the introduction of a bevy of exciting attractions opening across the city.
+Dubai’s stated ambition to always offer something new, unique and world-class to every global traveler was realized on many fronts in 2017, with the introduction of a bevy of exciting attractions opening across the city.

 The city’s newest beachfront district, La Mer, opened, providing families with a new hotspot for dining, playing and unwinding, while Etihad Museum was inaugurated to give the culturally curious an enriching overview of the birth of the UAE.